 Contact the Office of Elections to request a replacement.
 Please be aware that your Voter Information Card is not a proper ID for voting, and cannot act as a substitute for a photo ID.

 What if I do not provide an acceptable ID at the polling place?

 You may cast a provisional ballot.
-However, a copy of your ID must be recieved by the Fairfax County Electoral Board by noon on the Friday following the election or your ballot will not be counted.
-The election officials will give you written instructions.
+A copy of your ID, however, must be recieved by the Fairfax County Electoral Board by noon on the Friday following the election, or your ballot will not be counted.
+The election officials at your polling place will give you written instructions.